Jeans for Shorter Men: The Ultimate GuidePosted by Brock McGoff on

 This depends on personal preference and body type.
 If you’re a thinner guy, or if you prefer a closer fit, opt for skinny stretch jeans.

-At just under 5'6" and 120 lbs after dinner, Brock is a smaller guy, so he loves wearing a slimmer, more tapered pant.
+Our model Victor loves wearing a slimmer, more tapered pant.
 If you’re a bigger gent or want a more traditional silhouette, go with slim straight.

 Whatever you do, stay away from baggy jeans.
 They don’t really flatter any body type, especially on smaller or shorter men.